huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 [[indent] [name [attr:value [...]]] [comment]]
 ````
 where:
-- indent is a sequence of spaces/tabs defining the depth of that task in tree
+- _indent_ is a sequence of spaces/tabs defining the depth of that task in tree
-- name is either a Java fully qualified class name or an imported alias in the form of Java identifier augmented with the possibility to use the character `?`, see `import` in the example below
+- _name_ identifies the task; it's either a Java fully qualified class name or an imported alias in the form of Java identifier augmented with the possibility to use the character `?`, see `import` in the example below
-- attr is the attribute name in the form of Java identifier
+- _attr_ is the attribute name in the form of Java identifier
-- value is the attribute's value that must be one of the following based on the attribute's Java type:
+- _value_ is the attribute's value that must be one of the following based on the attribute's Java type:
   * `true` or `false` literal for types `boolean`and `Boolean`
   * any number literal for primitive types `byte`, `short`, `int`, `long`, `float`, `double` and their respective boxed Java types
   * double quoted string literal (accepting JSON-like escape sequences) for types `char`, `Character`, `String`, `Enum` and `Distribution`
   * `null`for any non-primitive Java type
-- comment starts with `#` and extends up to the first newline character
+- _comment_ starts with `#` and extends up to the first newline character

 As you can notice, everything is optional, meaning that an empty line is legal.